-Prof. Hartmut Göbel (58), director of the Kiel Pain Clinic and co-author, said: “The data from our study prove for the first time that the reaction of the arteries and the smooth muscles in the vessel walls of the circulatory system is essential for the development of migraines.
+Prof. Hartmut Göbel (58), director of the pain clinic Kiel and co-author, said: “The data of our study for the first time show that the reaction of the arteries and the smooth muscles in the vascular walls of the bloodstream system is essential for migraine development.
 The arteries supply the nerve cells of the brain with oxygen and energy.
-These are important for the regulated nerve function.
-According to the new data, a temporary disruption in care due to the special genetic makeup of those affected during the migraine attack plays a decisive role in the triggering of migraine attacks.
+Disruption of the supply due to the special genetic equipment of those affected during the migraine attack, according to the new data, plays a crucial role in the triggering of migraine attacks. ”

-The 44 gene variants now identified are located on 38 genes.
-The study has for the first time uncovered 28 previously completely unknown gene variants that play an essential role in the development of migraines.
-In addition, other previously known gene variants were confirmed.
+The 44 gene variants now identified are localized on 38 genes.
+For the first time, the study has uncovered 28 completely unknown gene variants, which play an important role in migraine development.
+In addition, other known gene variants have been confirmed.

 Original publication:

-Meta-analysis of 375,000 individuals identifies 38 susceptibility loci for migraine (2016).
-Padhraig Gormley, Verneri Anttila, Bendik S Winsvold et al. Nature Genetics
+Meta-Analysis of 375,000 individuals identifies 38 susceptibility loci for migraine (2016).
+Padhraig Gormley, Verneri Anttila, Bendik s Winsvold et al. Nature genetics

 http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3598.html